5.1 Identify reasons for: • special dietary requirements • keeping and sharing coherent records with regard to special dietary requirements

 • Organic Foods: Some parents prefer their children to eat organic foods, avoiding processed foods and artificial additives.

-Importance of Keeping and Sharing Records
+The Need for Keeping and Sharing Records

 Health and Safety